-View your parcel details for current and prior year payment history, as well as obtain current year tax amounts.
-If you are searching for an account and it does not populate, please contact us at 303.660.7455 for further information.
-Payment by credit card is accepted online or in person at the Treasurer’s office.
+Click on the Property Tax Inquiry link above to make a payment, view your parcel details, obtain current and prior year payment history and receipts, as well as view and print your current year tax statement.
+Use the public user access to search for your account.
+Payment by credit card is accepted online or in person at the Treasurer’s office (vendor fees apply).
 E-checks are free of charge.
 Please note that the bank charge description will reflect DOUGLASCTYTREAS/GILALLC.

 Douglas County property owners will be receiving their 2016 due 2017 property tax statement or notification by mail prior to February 1.
 Your online statement and tax details can be accessed approximately the second week of January using the Property Tax Inquiry link above.
 Property tax bills reflect the taxes due for the preceding year.
 Tax amounts greater than $25 may be paid in one payment by April 30 or in two EQUAL payments.
 The first half payment is due by the last day of February.
 The second half payment is due by June 15.
 If the tax amount is $25 or less, payment in full is due by April 30.

 All prior year delinquent Real Property Tax payments must be paid by Certified Funds, Wire Transfer or Credit Card.
 Please contact the Treasurer’s Office for further information.